HosseinH24/BETDQNet/README.md

 The script runs for a total of 250 episodes by default, though this can be adjusted in the `EPISODES` variable.

 ## Citation
-The codes provided in this repository supports the research findings detailed in the following paper:
+The codes provided in this repository support the research findings detailed in the following paper:

 Hassani, Hossein, Soodeh Nikan, and Abdallah Shami. ``Improved exploration-exploitation trade-off through adaptive prioritized experience replay.''
 Neurocomputing (2024): 128836.

-Please cite this paper if you use this repo in your research.
+Please cite this paper if you use this repository in your research.

 ## Acknowledgements